MoleMan1024/audiowagon/docs/index.markdown

 ## Limitations

-- The app will no longer be able to access USB drives in Polestar / Volvo car software 2.0 (Android 11)
+- The app will *not* work with Polestar/Volvo OTA car software version 2.0 nor 2.1.
+You will need the car software version 2.2 or higher (or 1.9 or lower).
 - The app can *not* play back **.wma** files
 - *Some* people have reported issues when using the app with a **USB to micro SD card adapter** where no files could be played back and lots of error messages were shown.
 In such cases the adapter is probably not compatible with the